pinskylab/climate_community_crossrealm/README.md

 - figures/: plots produced by scripts
 - output/: files produced by scripts
 - temp/: temporary files created by scripts from data in data/ or dataDL/.
 Not tracked by Git
+- logs/: log files created by scripts.
+Not tracked by Git